-The sick leave pool (SLP) is a reserve of sick leave hours donated by university employees to provide eligible employees with paid sick leave for catastrophic medical conditions.
+The Sick Leave Pool (SLP) is a reserve of sick time off hours donated by university employees to provide eligible employees with paid sick time off for catastrophic medical conditions.
 For more information, please see the university's Handbook of Operating Procedures.

-If you are appointed to work at least 20 hours per week for at least 4.5 months and you've exhausted all of your own paid leave hours, including compensatory time, you're eligible to apply for SLP hours if you, or a family member*, are suffering from a catastrophic condition.
-Students who are in positions where student status is a requirement for employment are not eligible.
+Employees suffering from a catastrophic condition, or who have an *immediate family member suffering from a catastrophic condition, and are appointed to work at least 20 hours per week for at least 4.5 months are eligible to apply for SLP hours.
+Eligible employees must exhaust all of their own paid time off prior to applying for and receiving a SLP award.
+Students in positions where student status is a requirement for employment are not eligible.

-Family and Medical Leave (FML) and SLP are distinct types of leave.
-FML is for serious conditions, while SLP is for catastrophic conditions.
-An award of FML is not a guarantee of a SLP award.
-Leave Management encourages all benefits eligible employees to evaluate their short & long term disability insurance options upon hire or during annual enrollment.
-These options are affordable benefit elections that provide partial income replacement should you experience a serious medical condition that prevents you from performing the essential functions of your job, yet does not meet the criteria for catastrophic as defined within the SLP.
+Leave Management encourages all benefits eligible employees to evaluate their short & long term disability insurance options.
+These options are affordable insurance elections that provide partial income replacement should you experience a serious medical condition that prevents you from performing the essential functions of your job, yet does not meet the criteria for catastrophic as defined within the SLP.

 *Immediate family members include:

 - someone who lives with you and is related by kinship, adoption or marriage

 - a foster child certified by the Texas Department of Child Protective and Regulatory Services

 Proof of relationship may be required for coverage under SLP for a family member.